Pong420/videojs-plus/guide/plugins/Audio.md

 #### Chanage label in the menu

-The default label will be the `label` defined in HLS manifest and you could customize yourself.
+The default label will be the `label` defined in `HLS manifest` and you could customize yourself.

-You could use [VideoJS Language Features](https://docs.videojs.com/docs/guides/languages.html) replace the default label
+Also you could use [VideoJS Language Features](https://docs.videojs.com/docs/guides/languages.html) to replace the default label

 ```js
 const language = "en-us";